TonyDuran/kata/HackTheBox/Keeper.md

 ## Privilege Escalation
 This is what I think makes this box actually easy - inside the home directory.
 You're given two KeePass files: `KeePassDumpFull.dmp` and `passcodes.kdbx`

 Fortunately, I'm actually familiar with KeePass from a previous job.
+KeePass is a password manager.
+So I knew the kdbx file is an encrypted file containing a root password.

 ```bash
 `ls -lah